Updated: Sep 28

 Norse Heathenry has many sources: the Poetic & Prose Eddas, as well as several hundred Norse Sagas, among others.
-Since less writings survived in Old English and Old Saxon, often Saxon Heathens borrow from Norse Heathenry to fill in holes.
-However, since over 300 Old English poems survived, and over 20 writings in Old Saxon survived (including the Old Saxon Heliand, almost three times the size of Beowulf), many have not studied these writings first before just running off to Norse Heathenry to create a viable Saxon Heathenry.
+Since less writings survived in Old Saxon, often Saxon Heathens borrow from Norse Heathenry to fill in holes.
+Since 21 writings in Old Saxon survived, many have not studied these writings first before borrowing from Norse Heathen sources.
 Here, we will piece together historical Saxon Cosmology, from the historical sources.
-I will list Saxon Heathen cosmology first, and then below, list my sources as evidence for my proposed Saxon Heathen Cosmology.

 Irminsul – “great pillar,” the world tree, the universal column which runs through and connects the Seven Worlds (Old Norse: Yggdrasil.
 The Norse had Nine Worlds.)